 - Activity stations throughout the library from 10:00 a.m. to 1:00 p.m.

 - Sing-a-Long (for children ages 0 to 3): Local musician and educator Gabrielle Pietrangelo teams up with a Kids Create facilitator to lead this fun and heartwarming sing-a-long story time.

 - Ready to Read Poetry (for children ages 4 to 6): Participants in this workshop write collaborative poems and stories while practicing letter recognition, rhyming, and a variety of literary elements like onomatopoeia, metaphor, simile, and others.

 - Creative Writing Workshop (ages 7 to 10): Participants in this workshop write both independently and collaboratively and read classic poems and stories as a means to inspire their own writing process.
-Workshop leaders guide participants through a series of playful, fun, and interesting explorations of language that emphasize the stages of the writing process.
+Workshop facilitators guide participants through a series of playful, fun, and interesting explorations of language that emphasize the stages of the writing process.
 Participants leave with an original story or poem.